 Clearly Communicating the Gospel

 Sharing the gospel isn’t just talking about what the Lord is doing in our lives or doing good deeds for others.
-Those are important aspects to share with others and show how the gospel has changed our lives but for them to clearly understand the truths of the gospel it must be verbalized.
+Those are important aspects to share with others and show how the gospel has changed our lives, but for them to understand the truths of the gospel, it must be verbalized.
 “Preach the Gospel always and if necessary use words” is not biblical.

-To clearly communicate the gospel we must know the gospel.
-Take the time to learn the major truths of the gospel.
-I’ve written a series at my blog on evangelism and the post Can You Share the Gospel? addresses the question – What is the Gospel?
+To communicate the gospel, we must know the gospel.
+Take the time to learn the primary truths of the gospel.
+I’ve written a series at my blog on evangelism, and the post Can You Share the Gospel? addresses the question – What is the Gospel?

 For I delivered to you as of first importance what I also received: that Christ died for our sins in accordance with the Scriptures, that he was buried, that he was raised on the third day in accordance with the Scriptures,